 Texas Sealife Center, an all-volunteer veterinarian-driven nonprofit, seeks to fund facility improvements to provide better medical care for injured and stranded wildlife.
 With the advent of Hurricane Harvey, the Center had to double-up and take in a large number of additional wildlife, as another partner organization to the north was badly damaged during the storm.
 Approximately $250,000 in grant proposals were researched and prepared; I completed the Center’s first full GuideStar profile (securing the gold seal for transparency); I completed its first GreatNonprofits review profile (I’m enjoying those reviews very much!); I created a “draft” WordPress website (for potential modernization); and I have helped introduce the Center to a larger number of volunteers and potential sponsors.
 To read my blog post about Texas Sealife Center, “Hurricane Inspiration on the Gulf Coast,” follow the link.
 Please contact them (or me), if you are interested in supporting the Center’s lifesaving work.
 Currently they focus on sea turtles, shorebirds, raptors and eventually the Center hopes to support area dolphin populations.

 Austin Free-Net has several digital inclusion programs in the works in Travis County, Texas.
 “New technology promises opportunity for all, but only on an equal playing field with equal access to information, education and involvement in the community.
 Anyone having the desire should be able to access the Internet to improve their lives and contribute to society.
 With this in mind, Austin Free-Net exists to make equal access to computing resources a reality.”
 I updated the organization’s GuideStar profile and helped it attain the gold seal for transparency.
 In November, Juanita Budd and I were pleased to receive notice of two new grants on which we worked, one from Spectrum and another from Texas Innovative Adult Career Education (ACE), valued at more than $450,000 (for two separate computer education programs).
-We are energized, and work continues on new proposals!
+We are energized, and work continued on new proposals.

 Austin Free-Net’s mission is one of the most important of any nonprofit today.
 To read my blog post on the topic of digital inclusion, follow this link.
-If you have an interest in Austin Free-Net, let me know.
-To watch some inspiring video testimonials, follow this link.

 April through June 2016